MeGaPk/PaRiM-Calendar/README.md

 ### Performance issues when:
 - Updating tableview
-- Put duration more 100 days in DateCalculation class
+- Put `duration` more 100 days in `CalendarDateCalculation.swift`
-- UITableView with UITableView.automaticDimension.
-I used it for auto calculation UILabel.
+- `UITableView` with `UITableView.automaticDimension`.
+I used it only for auto calculation UILabel.